Seismic Retrofit in Los Angeles: What It Costs, What Triggers It, and How It Works

 The practical impact of these triggers is significant.
 If you are planning a major renovation of an older home in Los Angeles, the scope of structural work required may extend well beyond what you see in the architect's design drawings.
 Opening up a floor plan by removing walls, adding a second story, reconfiguring a garage, or combining rooms can all trigger seismic evaluation, and if the evaluation finds the existing structure does not meet the applicable standard, retrofit becomes part of your project scope.

-This is one of the core reasons we emphasize early feasibility assessment on renovation projects.
+This is why early feasibility assessment matters on renovation projects.
 Understanding whether and how seismic triggers apply to your proposed scope is essential to developing a realistic budget and timeline.
 The worst outcome is discovering a seismic upgrade requirement after design is complete and permits are in review, when it is too late to adjust the scope without significant redesign.

 The interaction between renovation scope and seismic triggers is also central to the tear down versus renovate decision.
 In some cases, the seismic upgrade cost triggered by a major renovation is significant enough that demolition and new construction becomes the more rational path, particularly when the existing structure is pre-1971 and far below current code standards.
 This calculation is project-specific and depends on the existing structure, the proposed scope, site conditions, and the owner's goals.